FranDT/CloudComputingProjects/PageRank/README.md

 # MapReduce PageRank
-We have implemented two different version of PageRank algorithm exploiting Hadoop and Spark.
-The Spark version is implemented both in Java and Python.
-The Hadoop version is implemented using Java.
+We have implemented two different version of the PageRank algorithm exploiting Hadoop and Spark.

 In the following sections, you will have a simple guide on the project implementation.
 Major details can be found in the documentation.